Skip to content

 • Relate to one of six categories: criminal offence, breach of legal obligation, miscarriage of justice, danger to health and safety, environmental damage, or deliberate concealment of any of the above

-UK data protection (UK GDPR + DPA 2018)
+UK data protection (UK GDPR and DPA 2018)

 Practical implications for UK employers:

-• Privacy notice issued at recruitment and on hire, explaining what data is processed and why
+• Privacy notice.
+Issued at recruitment and on hire, explaining what data is processed and why.

 Trade unions and worker representation

-UK trade-union recognition is voluntary unless the union secures statutory recognition via the Central Arbitration Committee.
-Most professional and tech roles aren’t unionised.
-Where unions are recognised, employers must consult on collective issues (redundancies, transfers, terms changes) under the relevant trade-union laws.
+UK trade-union recognition is voluntary unless a union secures statutory recognition via the Central Arbitration Committee.

 Three frameworks worth knowing: